KunaniGaming/NimiqStats/iOS-Objc/README.md

 ## Documentation For Authorization

  All endpoints do not require authorization.
+This may change in the future.

 ## Author